-The etiology is unknown, as with most diseases of the rheumatic type.
+The etiology of rheumatoid arthritis is unknown, as with most diseases of the rheumatic type.
 Currently, a deregulation of the immune system is being discussed, at the dissolution of which genetic predisposition plays a crucial role.

-Thus, approximately 70 % of patients suffering from rheumatoid arthritis display the HLA-Antigen DR4/DRB1.
+Thus, approximately 70 % of patients suffering from rheumatoid arthritis display having the HLA-Antigen DR4/DRB1.

 In addition to genetic predisposition, influences of noxious substances at the time of an outbreak of rheumatoid arthritis are also currently being discussed.
-Recent studies show, for example, that the consumption of nicotine is directly related to the disease outbreak.
-Furthermore, smokers exhibit a severe progression of the disease and respond worse to therapy.
+Recent studies show, for example, that the consumption of nicotine is directly related to the disease’ outbreak.
+Furthermore, smokers exhibit a severe progression of the disease and respond poorly to therapy.

 Pathophysiology of rheumatoid arthritis

 In patients who have a genetic disposition (see above), unknown triggers cause an autoimmune reaction.
-As part of this autoimmune response, this leads to a migration of inflammatory cells into the synovium.
+As part of this autoimmune response, migration of inflammatory cells into the synovium occurs.

 These cells include auto reactive T-lymphocytes, B-lymphocytes, dendritic cells, as well as plasma cells.
-The interaction of cells with each other, especially between the lymphocytes and the monocytes causes a production of pro-inflammatory cytokines, of immunoglobulins, as well as those antibodies characteristic for rheumatoid arthritis, against the Fc fragment of IgG.
+The interaction of cells with each other, especially between the lymphocytes and the monocytes causes a production of pro-inflammatory cytokines of immunoglobulins, as well as antibodies that are characteristic of rheumatoid arthritis, against the Fc fragment of IgG.